CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 14. Bring up can 0 `./canableStart.sh` (if you see the message `Device or resource busy` it means the can network is already up and requires no further action).

 # Validating SocketCan functionality
-1. Type `sudo ifconfig can0 up` to bring up can 0.
-2. Use `ifconfig` to display status of the CAN socket.
+1. Use `ifconfig` to display status of the CAN socket.
 3. Type `cansend` to send a CAN frame, your talons LEDs should change to orange since a valid CAN message has been seen.
 4. Use `candump` to see all incoming CAN traffic, which should display all periodic information being sent by a Talon.